Hello and welcome to my Never Summer West review. This review will assess the NS West as an all-mountain snowboard.

 Score Breakdown and Final Verdict

-Check out the score breakdown in the table below.
+Check out the score breakdown for the West in the table below.

 |FACTOR||RATING (OUT OF 5)||CONTRIBUTION TO FINAL SCORE|

-I absolutely loved riding this board and will be sad to see it go.
+I absolutely loved riding this board and really didn’t want to get off it!
 I had a blast on it and it really was an extremely versatile and fun board to ride.
 You could get really aggressive with it but you could also slow things down and get playful with it too.

 More Info, Current Prices and Where to Buy Online